briannarenni/dev-search-tool/README.md

 ## Dev Notes

 I've never used Svelte, so I wanted a simple project to dive into it with.
-Svelte's readability and intuitive syntax is very smooth to work with.
-The reactivity alone is a welcomed change for me.
+Svelte's readability and intuitive syntax is very smooth to work with, and the reactivity alone is a welcomed change for me.
+I mixed my own custom design system (colors, spacing) in with what Pico offers as well.

 ## Screenshots